 Time is not moving at the same rate for everyone and everything. its relatives to the speed you are moving and by gravity.
 The faster you are moving, the slower you experience time compared to someone who is not moving.
 This is part of Einstein’s theory of relativity. you can see relativity in action every day.

 Einstein introduced the concept of slowing of time with motion and in gravity.
-Einstein also showed that large masses curve space and there is increase in mass with acceleration by application of a force.
+Einstein also showed that large masses curve space and there is an increase in mass with acceleration by application of a force.
 These discoveries of Einstein provide the necessary clues to solving the riddle of time.

 The stronger the gravity the slower time passes. so if you were stood on a planet with several hundred times the mass of earth for just one hour, a whole year will have passes back here on earth.

-Traveling to the future is clearly possible, all you need to do is keep traveling close to the speed of light and life on earth will race by much quicker than your personal experience of time. traveling close to light speed is no easy task though, it would require absolutely enormous amount of energy.
+Traveling to the future is possible, all you need to do is keep traveling close to the speed of light and life on earth will race by much quicker than your personal experience of time. traveling close to light speed is no easy task though, it would require an enormous amount of energy.

 Traveling to past is a little trickier and we’d almost certainly need some sort of wormhole to achieve it. but it’s at least theoretically possible, having a wormhole to the past would not defy the law of physics, even if it does lead to the potential for paradoxes.

 Time is the indefinite continued progress of existence and events that occur in apparently irreversible succession from the past through the present to the future.Physicists confirm that time moves forward even in the quantum world.